joy13975/elfin-old/README.md

 # Elfin
 Elfin is a computational protein design tool based on repeat protein module construction.
 A journal paper (Structural Biology) describing this work has been submitted for review.
-A more detailed explanation of how Elfin works can be found in my MEng [thesis](res/pdf/thesis.pdf).
-A poster I presented for my final year project can be found [here](res/pdf/poster.pdf).
+A more detailed explanation of how Elfin works can be found [here](https://github.com/joy13975/elfin_thesis).

 ![alt tag](res/png/ProteinBristol.png)
 Figure 1: the handwritten word "Bristol" drawn using protein modules, assembled by Elfin's GA.
 The visualisation was created using PyMol.